2025 Boston College Eagles women's soccer team

+The Eagles finished the season 5–8–5 overall and 1–7–2 in ACC play to finish in a tie for fourteenth place.
+They did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.
+By not qualifying for the NCAA tournament, they extended their streak of not qualifying to seven straight seasons.

 Previous season

 The Eagles finished the season 12–5–2 overall and 4–4–2 in ACC play to finish in tenth place.
 They did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.
 Their twelve total wins were the most since 2018, a season prior to when Jason Lowe took over the program.
 Their four ACC wins were also the best since 2018.
 By not qualifying for the NCAA tournament, they extended their streak of not qualifying to six seasons.